gaurish-saini/ecommerce-dashboard-react/README.md

-# **Dashboard React Application**
+# **Buywind Dashboard - A React Application**

-This is a feature-rich, interactive React dashboard application designed to handle various components such as dynamic tables, filters, pagination, search functionalities, sidebar navigation, and more.
+This feature-rich, interactive React dashboard application is designed to handle various components such as dynamic tables, filters, pagination, search functionalities, sidebar navigation, and more.
 The project uses `react-router-dom` for routing, Tailwind CSS for styling, and state management via `useState`, `useEffect`, and custom hooks.

 ## **Design**